codenameyau/github-label/README.md

 ```

 ## Usage Examples
 Here a few examples.
+See the [presets directory](https://github.com/codenameyau/github-label/tree/master/presets)
-Please see below for the list of available label presets.
+for a list of available predefined label presets.

 ##### Use one of the available label presets
 ```